Race Start Times

 Highly Recommended: Bowling/Billiards Night

-Come to the Bowling/Billiards Night on Wednesday at 7:00 pm at Meridian Lanes!
+Come to the Bowling/Billiards Night on the Wednesday before the race at 7:00 pm at Meridian Lanes!
 We are doing this race in C2M style.
 Even though you won’t get bonus points for your participation, you will get an extra day of meet and greet with fellow participants before you head off into the mountains.
 It’s up to you.
 We are reserving lanes this year, all at no cost to you!

 Pacers are a very important aspect of safety.
 As ultramarathons progress, the mind can become weak and confused.
 Pacers provide a high element of safety for runners and keep the race running smoothly.
 If you choose to use a pacer, please let race staff know.
 Your pacer must sign a Pacer Waiver.